susumu-kushi/civil-society-control-engineering/README.md

 ## Intellectual Structure

+Numa Theory

+↓

-The Civil Code describes civil society.
+The Civil Code is the code of civil society

+↓

-Human beings are the subjects of rights and obligations.
+Human beings are subjects of rights and obligations

-The modern state exists to protect civil society.
+↓

+Human beings are not objects

+↓

+Principle Zero

+↓

-Civil Society Control Engineering studies how these principles can be preserved in the age of artificial intelligence.
+Civil Society Control Engineering

+↓

+Social Health Checkup

 ---